-- The cost of claims we have paid to other customers and claims we expect to pay in the future; - New and updated data we use to calculate your premium; - Changes in government taxes and any state or territory duties or levies; - Our expenses of doing business; - Other commercial factors.
+- The cost of claims we have paid to other customers and claims we expect to pay in the future;

+- Our expenses of doing business;

+- Other commercial factors.

 When determining your renewal premium, we also consider your previous premium.
 As such we may limit movements up or down.
-Significant factors affecting your premium include a combination of some or all of the following: